Devrama/EJS-Browser-Async/README.md

 ## How to use

-### First, load EJS and this extension in your HTNL page.
+### First, load EJS and this extension in your HTML page.
 ```html
   <script src="ejs-2.4.2.min.js" type="text/javascript"></script>
   <script src="ejs-browser-async.min.js" type="text/javascript"></script>